Understanding the Duty to Assist

 (b) if the government institution is unable to provide an explanation in accordance with clause (a), endeavour to refer the applicant to a government institution that is able to provide an explanation”.

 Subsection 5.1(2) is fairly straightforward, so it is not the focus of this guidance document.
-The language in LA FOIP is nearly identical so it is not reproduced here.
+The language in LA FOIP and HIPA is nearly identical, so it is not reproduced here.

-Though FOIP and LA FOIP require the public body to respond openly, accurately and completely, the duty also involves making every reasonable effort to assist without delay.
+Though FOIP, LA FOIP and HIPA require the public body or trustee to respond openly, accurately and completely, the duty also involves making every reasonable effort to assist without delay.
 This should occur pre and post receipt of any access to information request.

 In order to know where to direct his or her request, contact information for each public body’s FOIP Coordinator should be publicly available.

-When an individual first contacts a public body, reasonable efforts to assist could include the following:
+When an individual first contacts a public body or trustee, reasonable efforts to assist could include the following:

 - Discuss whether the request can be accommodated outside the formal process: